rfennell/ReleaseNotesAction/README.md

 ```

-What is done behind the scenes is that each `{{properties}}` block in the template is expanded by Handlebars.
-The property objects available to get data from at runtime are:
+What is done behind the scenes is that each `{{properties}}` block in the template is expanded by the Handlebars engine.
+The property object structure available to get data from at runtime are:

 * **runDetails** – the details of the current workflow run
   - **pull_requests**  - the array of pull requests associated with the run